acroucher/FRUITPy/README.md

 FRUITPy assumes the following conventions for your Fortran test modules:

-* each module should contain first a 'use fruit' line, then a use statement for the module being tested
+* each test module should contain a 'use fruit' line, and a use statement for the module being tested

 * after the 'contains' statement, put your tests into subroutines, with no arguments (with or without brackets)

-* the title of each test (to be displayed in the test results) can be put as a comment in the first non-blank line of the subroutine (otherwise the subroutine name will be used in output)
+* the title of each test (to be displayed in the test results) can optionally be put as a comment in the first non-blank line of the subroutine (otherwise the subroutine name will be used in output)

 * end each subroutine with an 'end subroutine' statement (with the subroutine name optionally at the end)